books | shop | chaps | about | facebook

 "These anthologies [Among the Leaves and When We Become Weavers] feel ground-breaking, because they provide a loving Midwestern home for queer people.
 Some of the poets write with nostalgia about the rural homes they left for the city.
 It's never easy to turn your back completely on the place you grew up, even if you suffered there. . . .The poems in these companion anthologies bring beauty and healing to the so-often ugly and harsh experiences of queer readers in the Midwest.
 It's heartening at last to hear these voices from the Heartland." — Mary Meriam, for The Gay & Lesbian Review

-About the Editor: Raymond Luczak is the author of 20 books, including How to Kill Poetry, Road Work Ahead, and Mute.
+About the Editor: Raymond Luczak is the author of over 30 books, including How to Kill Poetry, Road Work Ahead, and Mute.
 He lives in Minneapolis, Minnesota.

 ISBN: 978-0-9798816-5-7